WellthCare

 4. Negotiate Directly with the Healthcare Provider

 While your insurance appeal is pending, contact the provider's billing department.
-Often, billing errors are the culprit.
-Politely ask for an itemized bill and question any unclear or duplicate charges.
+Often the problem is a billing error.
+Politely ask for an itemized bill and question any charge that looks off.
 If the charge is valid but unaffordable, you can often negotiate a payment plan or even a reduced settlement.
 Providers may prefer a guaranteed partial payment over sending the bill to collections.

 5. Escalate If Necessary